Lockheed & Mitsubishi’s F-2 Fighter Partnership

 The aircraft is powered by GE’s uprated F110-129 engine generating 17,000 pounds of thrust, or 29,600 pounds with afterburners on.
 The centerline and inner-wing hardpoints are “wet,” and can carry drop tanks with up to 4,400kg of fuel for long range combat air patrols.

-Mitsubishi’s AAM-4B active-seeker medium range air-to-air missile will be added in the near future, along with a radar upgrade to APG-2 status.
+Mitsubishi’s AAM-4B active-seeker medium range air-to-air missile is being added, along with a radar upgrade to APG-2 status.
 Together, they’ll give the F-2 the ability to attack multiple aerial opponents from medium range.
 They’ll also allow the fighters to fire and leave, if desired, instead of having to close into visual range while providing a radar lock for the AIM-7 Sparrow.

 F-2: The Program